lapolis/lapolis.blue/content/posts/GPU_rig_setup_n_maintenance.md

 source ~/.bashrc
 ```

-Update and Upgrade which is always good EXCEPT on the Kali VM for the OSCP exam, but that's another [story](https://lapolis.blue/posts/2020/09/oscp_survival_101/).
+Updating and Upgrading is always good EXCEPT on the Kali VM for the OSCP exam, but that's another [story](https://lapolis.blue/posts/2020/09/oscp_survival_101/).
 ```bash
 apt-get update
 apt-get upgrade
 ```
-Since the last time I done this process, lots of different flavours of the same Nvidia drivers are available.
+Since the last time I've done this process, lots of different flavours of the same Nvidia drivers have become available.
 Since I feel brave today I will go with the latest one: the [Nvidia 450](https://www.nvidia.com/Download/driverResults.aspx/160555/en-us).
 ```bash
 apt-get install xserver-xorg-video-nvidia-450-server \
 				nvidia-headless-450-server \